ltclasper/ltclasper.github.io/_posts/2020-05-27-geo-quiz-answers.md

 date: 2020-05-27
 ---

-Here are the answers to the Geo-Quiz:
+Here are the answers to the Geo-Quiz, English version:

 1. Turkey
 2. Hawaii